Meet An Adoptable Dog

 Weight: 24 lbs

 Bea is living in a foster home with an experienced owner.
-She is doing fine with the small dogs in the home but is still timid about the large dogs.
-She is learning to play with large dogs but shes always on guard.
+She is doing fine with the small dogs in the home and is learning to play with the large dogs.
 She is completely indifferent to cats, though she will occasionally bark if they startle her.
+Bea was adopted, but returned after 6 months for attempting to bite visitors and neighbors.

 Bea is definitely a doodle with an attitude.
 She is accustomed to getting what she wants and this needs to be managed tightly.
 She enjoys toys, but at times these become prizes that she will protect with her teeth - this is called resource guarding.
 When this happens her foster home redirects her focus, removes the toy, and she has to earn that privilege back.
 She will also "claim" a piece of furniture as hers.
 Again, her focus has to be redirected and her ability to sit on a piece of furniture revoked until she earns the privilege back.